what is performance fee

 3. Investor Consent: Some jurisdictions require explicit consent from investors before charging PFs.
 This ensures that investors fully understand and agree to the fee structure before investing.

-4. Performance Reporting: Investment managers are often required to provide regular, accurate, and comprehensive performance reports to investors.
+4. Performance Reporting: Investment managers often require to provide regular, accurate, and comprehensive performance reports to investors.

 Infographic: Performance Fees in a Nutshell